m4ttsch/omscs-notes-notes/operating-systems/distributed-file-systems.md

 They also observed that 20-30% of new data was deleted within 30 seconds, with 50% of new data being deleted within 5 minutes.
 The also observed that file sharing in their system is rare.
 As a result, the authors decided that write-back on close was not really necessary.

-Of course, the authors needed to support concurrent access even though they didn’t need to optimize for it.
+Of course, the authors needed to support concurrent access even though they didn't need to optimize for it.

 ## Sprint DFS from Analysis to Design
 The authors decided that Sprite should support caching, and use a write-back policy to send changes to the server.

 Every 30 seconds, a client will write back all of the blocks that have not been modified within the last 30 seconds.
 Note that a file may be opened and closed multiple times by the client before any data is sent to the server.

 The intuition behind this is that blocks that have been more recently modified will continue to be modified.
-It doesn’t make sense to force write-backs on blocks that are likely to be worked on more.
+It doesn't make sense to force write-backs on blocks that are likely to be worked on more.
 This strategy avoids sending the same blocks to the server over and over.

-Note that this 30 second threshold is directly related to authors’ observation that 20-30% of new data was deleted within 30 seconds.
+Note that this 30 second threshold is directly related to authors' observation that 20-30% of new data was deleted within 30 seconds.

 When a client comes along and wants to open a file that is being written by another client, the server will contact the writer and collect all of the outstanding dirty blocks.